unusualnemo/unusualnemo.github.io/docs/ötzi, the iceman.md

 - believed to have been killed by another human
 	- arrowhead in his left shoulder and other wounds
 - he had 61 tattoos?!
-	- they may have been for pain relief?? like acupucture, that's incredible
+	- they may have been for pain relief?? like acupuncture, that's incredible